Technologicat/python-3-scicomp-intro/examples/beyond_python/README.md

 Haskell is a *pure* functional programming language with strong roots in mathematics (category theory), and comes with a highly advanced static type system.
 Because no real-world program is completely free of side effects, these are hidden inside ***monads***, a central concept in Haskell that does not appear in most other programming languages.

 For our purposes of looking beyond Python, we will concentrate on the other main option - *impure* FP, working in the Lisp family of programming languages.
-Some of these techniques can be imported (or even **import**ed) into Python; see (see [lecture 11](../../lecture_slides/lectures_tut_2018_11.pdf).
+Some of these techniques can be imported (or even **import**ed) into Python; see [lecture 11](../../lecture_slides/lectures_tut_2018_11.pdf).

 ### Monads?